kshapovalenko/NL-X-and-LLM-AI-PolicyChat/README.md

 ## Repository Structure
 This repository contains the following files and directories:

-- `to_do`: Jupyter notebook containing the Python code for model building, including data acquisition, preprocessing, model training, and evaluation.
+- `final-presentation.pdf`: Jupyter notebook containing the Python code for model building, including data acquisition, preprocessing, model training, and evaluation.
+- `notebooks`: A folder with all notebooks including:
+   - `notebooks`:
+- `demo`: A folder with videos demonstrating the performance of prompt-engineered and fine-tuned models.
-- `to_do`: A detailed report in PDF format summarizing the approach, methodology, results, and insights from the analysis.
-It also includes all visualizations.
+- `final-report.pdf`: A detailed report in PDF format summarizing the approach, methodology, results, and insights from the analysis.
 - `README.md`: This file provides an overview of the project, its objectives, and the contents of the repository.

 ## References